Skip to main content

 Setting Up SQL Server Permissions

-Run the following SQL commands on each SQL Server instance to configure the scanning account:
+Your SQL Server administrator needs to configure the following on each SQL Server instance for the scanning account:

--- Grant server-level permissions
+2. Grant server-level permissions on the master database:

-GRANT VIEW SERVER STATE TO [DOMAIN\ScanAccount];
+• VIEW SERVER STATE

-GRANT VIEW ANY DATABASE TO [DOMAIN\ScanAccount];
+• VIEW ANY DATABASE

-GRANT VIEW ANY DEFINITION TO [DOMAIN\ScanAccount];
+• VIEW ANY DEFINITION

 For detailed information, see the SQL Server Database Discovery Reference.